Search Docs

 CustomDockItem()

-• var id: EditorComponentID { get } - the unique id of the item.
-This property is required.
+• var id: EditorComponentID { get } — The unique id of the item (required).

-All predefined buttons are available as static functions in the Dock.Buttons namespace.
-Each function returns a Dock.Button with default parameters that you can customize as shown in the Customize Predefined Buttons section.
+Predefined buttons are static factory functions in the Dock.Buttons namespace.
+Each returns a Dock.Item with default parameters you can customize as shown in Customize Predefined Buttons.
+Target them in dock.modify operations with the matching Dock.Buttons.ID constant.

 ButtonIDDescription